yahyafati/Accordion/README.md

 # Accordion
+>This is a fork of michu2k's [Accordion](https://github.com/michu2k/Accordion) implementation

 Lightweight and accessible accordion module with an extensible API.
 With the module you can create accordion on your website, useful especially for creating FAQ lists.

 ## Version